Opentrons/opentrons/README.md

 its movements and the serial commands it would have executed using the standard `logging` library.

+### Creating Additional Handlers

+Additional handlers can be created by extending from ProtocolHandler.
+Once you've created a new protocol handler, you can attach it using Protocol's attach method.

+The attach method takes a class and returns an instance, which can then be manipulated at will.

+### Protocol Data Format

+From a design perspective, the main responsibility of the Protocol class is to normalize arguments passed to command methods, such as transfer and distribute.

+These calls are then stored within the class to be sent during the appropriate times to any attached Protocol Handlers.

+The data format is meant to be isomorphic with the OT-One JSON protocol, meaning that ingesting and exporting to our legacy format should be a simple exercise.

 ## Compilers

 This library has support for custom compilers, which will generate protocols